tstran155/Cluster-analysis-of-pressure-decline-during-solute-transport-in-bulk-liquid/README.md

 # Cluster analysis of time series data

-Pressure decline data from high temperature and high pressure tests of gas transport into the oil phase is often analyzed and divided into three regions, representing different fluid transport mechanisms.
-The clustering of these regions -early-time, transition and late-time regions- is typically based on changes in slopes of pressure with time.
-For further details on the context of the experiment and dataset used in this notebook, please refer to my Ph.D. dissertation.
+Pressure decline data from high temperature and high pressure tests of gas transport into the oil phase are often divided into three regions, representing different fluid transport mechanisms.
+Clustering of these regions -early-time, transition and late-time regions- is typically based on changes in slopes of pressure decline data with time.
+For more details on the context of the experiment and dataset used in this notebook, please refer to Chapter 6 of my Ph.D. dissertation.

 https://era.library.ualberta.ca/items/db2f5685-6375-40aa-8301-e581caadf7ca

-This notebook presents two unsupervised machine learning algorthims namely K-Means and K-Plane to cluster the pressure decline vs. time data.
-The structure of the Jupyter Notebook is as follow:
+This notebook presents two unsupervised machine learning algorithims -K-Means and K-Plane- for clustering pressure decline vs. time data.
+The structure of this Jupyter Notebook is as follows:

 1. Prepare problem